onep1xel/TheAccessAgency/content/work/_index.md

   layout: horizontal # horizontal vertical
   offset: 20% # for horizontal layout set top spacing for text column in percentages eg 25%
   image: images/work/thumbnail-work_GSA-700x700.jpg
+  alt: Photo of a older lady with short hair, smiling as she uses a motorised wheelchair.
+Her hand is in focus in the foreground, it's on the wheelchair controller, the rest of the image is slightly blurred.
   youtube: #5gqEJT1lxgk
   vimeo: #771124484
   superheading: Get Skilled Access | Queensland Government